-All external examiners are required to complete and submit an annual report using the template provided.
-Reports provide independent and objective appraisal of the standard and quality of provision within an institution.
+All external examiners are required to complete and submit an annual report.
+Reports provide an independent and objective appraisal of the standard and quality of provision within an institution.
 As such, they form a crucial body of evidence for internal periodic review processes and for external reviews.

 Content of the Annual Report